-- A. an irrevocable power of attorney constituting and appointing, in case the license or permit applied for is issued, the Chief of Police as the true and lawful attorney of the applicant upon whom may be served all lawful process in any action or proceeding against the applicant growing out of the transaction of business by the applicant or any agent of the applicant within the Town of Rowley under the license or permit, and - B. an agreement that: - 1. any process against the applicant which is so served shall, if the applicant is notified by mail of such service as provided in Section 5(B)(2), be of the same legal force and validity as if served on the applicant personally, and - 2. the mailing by the Chief of Police of a copy of such process to the applicant at the applicant's last known address as appearing on the application or in the Chief of Police's records shall be sufficient notice to the applicant of such service.
+A. an irrevocable power of attorney constituting and appointing, in case the license or permit applied for is issued, the Chief of Police as the true and lawful attorney of the applicant upon whom may be served all lawful process in any action or proceeding against the applicant growing out of the transaction of business by the applicant or any agent of the applicant within the Town of Rowley under the license or permit, and on the application or in the Chief of Police's records shall be sufficient notice to the applicant of such service.